Table of Contents

-The Arturia Keylab MKII is a high-level 88 key MIDI keyboard that has an impressive build-quality that is offered and it is currently only offered in white.
+The Arturia Keylab MKII is a high-level 88 key MIDI keyboard that has an impressive build-quality and it is currently only offered in white.
 With this being said, Arturia is known for releasing special edition colors after release.

 Arturia has done a great job as always including bundled software and you will find that directly out of the box you’re able to plug in and play with your favorite DAW’s.

-I recently wrote about my favorite free DAW’s in this article here.
+I recently wrote about my favorite free DAW in this article here.

-I think the first thing to note with this keyboard is that the key-bed is currently the best key-action you will find on an 88 key MIDI controller.
+I think the first thing to note with this keyboard is that the key-bed is currently the best key-action you will find on the market.